Krystle McLaughlin: Early life and education

 McLaughlin grew up in Tobago, where she met Joan and Jay Mandle, professors at Colgate University, who encouraged her to apply.
-She studied physics at Colgate University, graduating in 2006.
+She earned her undergraduate degree in physics at Colgate University in 2006.
 She was the only woman of colour in her graduating physics class.
 At Colgate University she was a leader of the Society of Physics Students.
 She has since returned to Colgate University, to speak at their annual SophoMORE Connections event, introducing undergraduate students to alumni.

-In 2006 she joined Clara Kielkopf's laboratory at the University of Rochester.
-She was awarded the University of Rochester William F. Neuman and George Metzger Awards.
-During her graduate studies she was a guest lecturer at Hampton University.
-Her thesis used X-ray crystallography to study thermodynamic and structural basis for protein-nucleic acid interactions, and she successfully defended it in 2011.
+She earned her PhD in 2011 in the laboratory of Clara Kielkopf at the University of Rochester.
+During her graduate studies, she was awarded the University of Rochester's William F. Neuman Award and George Metzger Award, and she was a guest lecturer at Hampton University.
+In her PhD thesis, she used X-ray crystallography to investigate thermodynamic and structural basis for protein-nucleic acid interactions.

 Research and career

 McLaughlin joined University of North Carolina at Chapel Hill as a postdoctoral researcher, funded by a Seeding Postdoctoral Innovators in Research and Education (SPIRE) fellowship.
-She characterised proteins responsible for the transfer of antibiotic resistance and virulence in bacterial cells, as well as teaching the biology program.
-She was appointed a professor of practice at Lehigh University, where she started the PA DNA Day, a now annual celebration of DNA and genetics.
+As a postdoctoral fellow, she characterised proteins responsible for the transfer of antibiotic resistance and virulence in bacterial cells, as well as teaching the biology program.

+She then joined the faculty of Lehigh University a professor of practice, where she started the PA DNA Day, which is now an annual celebration of DNA and genetics.
 At Lehigh University she developed innovative ways to teach undergraduates how to interpret crystallography.
 She uses lysozyme to teach students about molecular modelling and crystallisation.
 She has campaigned for a Synchrotron light source in South Africa.

-She joined Vassar College in 2017 as an assistant professor in chemistry.
-Here her lab focus on the spread of antibiotic resistance, the gut microbiome and biochemistry of mycobacteriophages.
+She joined Vassar College in 2017 as an assistant professor in chemistry and was promoted to associate professor in 2026.
+At Vassar, her research focus is on the spread of antibiotic resistance, the gut microbiome and biochemistry of mycobacteriophages.
+She also engages in science outreach activities at Vassar.

-She takes part in science outreach activities.
-McLaughlin is the 2018 chair of the American Institute of Physics Liaison Committee on Underrepresented Minorities.
+As part of her scientific leadership, McLaughlin was the 2018 chair of the American Institute of Physics Liaison Committee on Underrepresented Minorities, and she is the current co-chair of the Scientific Advisory Board of the National Institute of Allergy and Infectious Diseases's Centers for Research on Structural Biology of Infectious Diseases.
 She was elected to the American Crystallographic Association communication committees.

+In 2022, McLaughlin was honored with a Cottrell Scholar Award, which recognizes "significant research and educational advancements."